arturmpinho/Dusty-Lantern/testing.md

 ### Functionality
 * Pending payments

 The user will has available a dedicated space to display all the won auctions.
 To attain this the best way possible, I first retreive the user's past orders, if any.
 At the same time, loop through all the bids placed by the user, taking the auction id as a parameter and appending the matches to a unique auctions list, if the bid is not there yet.
-Afterwards, from the unique auctions list, I retreive the highest bid restricting the search to the only auctions where the user was the highest bidder, and checking if the items has been sold already.
+Afterwards, from the unique auctions list, I retreive the highest bid restricting the search to the only auctions where the user was the highest bidder, and checking if those items have been already sold.

-While testing this
+This functionality has passed all the tests and is working as intended, only displaying the current pending to be paid auctions ti the user, if he/she has them, or a cheering sentence if all payments are up to date.

 * Default Delivery Information

+The default delivery information is working as planned.
+The form is being prepopulated with the default user info straight from the DB and on click of update my info button, the user receives a success message stating the profile has correctly updated or and error message if profile fails to be updated.

-* Orders
+* Orders history

+The orders history section is merely displaying the orders list for a given authenticated user.
+The orders are created at a later stage during the checkout phase.

+On click of the order number, the user is redirected to a new page, displaying the full detail of their past order.
+The user is, as well, alerted to the fact that he/she is looking into a past order.

+The testing succeeded for this functionality as it is working as planned, only displaying the concluded orders for that specific user.

+The order detail page is shared with the checkout success page, adapting to the situation if the user just finished a payment or, in this case, he/she comes from the profile page.
+All redirects are working properly.

 * Add to bag and proceed to checkout

+***For the sake of clarification, the words bag and cart are being displayed in the code interchangeably.***

+To attain this functionality, I first get all the auctions and all the bids linked to each one of them, if any bid was placed in the auction.

+If no bids were placed, the functionality ends here.
+If bids do exist, than before creating the new bag, I first rensure that no other bag, for that specific auction with that specific highest bid from that specific user does not exist.
+If that specific bag do exists, it will be deleted, and the new bag created instead.

+This option only allows the user to proceed to the checkout 1 item at a time, meaning that he/she won't be able to make bulk payments.
+This choice has been thought carefully in order and the reason why I picked this way is to not force the user to have to pay for a big amount if at the moment that is not possible, due to several reasons.
+This way, the user has the option to pay for the articles that he/she can pay at that moment.

+In the future, I intend to implement bulk payments, giving the user the option to choose which items they want to pay, for via checkboxex displayed in the table.

+The functionality is fully working, no bags are being displayed duplicate and only the ones not paid yet are shown.
+The checkout button takes the user to the checkout.

 ### UX

 #### User Stories
+* I want to see my outstanding auctions
+When the user goes to his/hers dashboard/profile page, he/she is confrontated with the pending payments table.
+If auctions are outstanding, they will be displayed in that table, if not the table displays a cheering message that no outstanding payments are available.

+This user story is tackled perfectly in this approach.

+* I want to see my history of won auctions
+On the same line as the previous point, the user is also shown a table with the summary of all the auctions that he/she won.
+This table not only meets but exceededs the user story, giving the usert he option to see the full details of the won aution.

 ### Lighthouse report